Back to Articles

 Separation mid-year created new entitlement

 A married parent separated from their spouse in August of the tax year.
-From the date of separation, the qualifying child lived exclusively with them as the principal carer.
+From the date of separation, the qualifying child lived exclusively with them as the primary claimant.
 They were entitled to claim SPCCC from the point the qualifying conditions were first met.
 A professional submission clearly documented the separation timeline, the child's residence facts, and the date from which the credit applied.
 Revenue accepted the claim.

 Custody arrangement changed more than once in a year

 Following a contentious separation, the custody arrangement changed twice during a single tax year: first informally in February, then formally by court order in September.
 Determining the correct SPCCC claimant for each period required careful analysis of the court order timeline and the factual evidence of where the child was living in each period.
 With professional assistance, the correct claimant position was documented and the claim submitted accurately for the year.
+Credit values in these scenarios: In the cohabitation case, the year cohabitation began was lost entirely - no SPCCC credit was available for that year, regardless of credit value.
+Prior eligible years (€1,650 for 2022, €1,650 for 2023) remained claimable.
+In the mid-year separation case, the full-year SPCCC credit of €1,750 for 2024 was accepted once the timeline was correctly documented.
+In the twice-changed custody case, the correct credit for 2025 (€1,900) was applied only after the custody timeline was precisely established.

-• Child did not reside with the claimant as principal carer at any point in the year.
+The change removes qualifying conditions for the full tax year.: If a disqualifying event - such as cohabitation - began at the start of the year or applied for its entirety, no portion of the year will support a valid SPCCC claim, regardless of how other conditions were met.
+Child did not reside with the claimant as primary claimant at any point in the year.
 If the qualifying child's residence moved to another household before the year started, or if care arrangements never placed the child primarily with the claimant, the principal-carer condition cannot be met for any period of the year.
+Clear records of the change timeline and facts are unavailable.
+Year-segmentation claims depend on being able to document when each relevant change occurred.
+Without records that establish the timeline, the claim cannot be structured accurately, and Revenue will be unable to assess the year-specific facts.

 Do not leave this to chance